zedlopez/ifm/The Recipe Book.md

 ^^{taking+action+}^^{taking+action+: implicit taking}^^{dropping+action+}^^{inserting it into+action+}^^{putting it on+action+}^^{implicitly taking something+activity+} ^^{implicitly taking something+activitycat+}
 We may want to change the default refusal message when the player tries to pick up scenery: [Replanting] demonstrates this case simply.

-[Removal] modifies responses to successful ``take`` commands, with the effect that when the player picks up an item, they get a response such as "You take the book from the shelf."
+[Removal] modifies responses to successful ``TAKE`` commands, with the effect that when the player picks up an item, they get a response such as "You take the book from the shelf."

-[Croft] modifies the ``drop`` command, so that objects dropped on specific surfaces get reported in a special way.
+[Croft] modifies the ``DROP`` command, so that objects dropped on specific surfaces get reported in a special way.
 [Celadon] allows the player to drop even objects they are carrying indirectly, for instance on a tray or in a sack.

 [Morning After] introduces a simple rule that changes the behaviour of the whole story: whenever the player takes an item they haven't already looked at, they automatically examine it.
 This picks up the pace of exploration passages where the player is likely to be collecting a large number of objects.